ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/46_Water and Wastewater Equipment/460753 Packaged Wastewater Treatment Equipment.md

    1. Filleted on each side of chamber at bottom to prevent sludge accumulation to enhance rotation of tank contents and prevent scum and froth accumulation.
    1. Control air volume introduced longitudinally near bottom of chamber to ensure adequate mixing and cleansing velocities within aeration chamber and maintenance of solids in suspension.
 4. MEMBRANE BIOLOGICAL REACTOR (MBR)
-   1. MBR shall system shall be hollow fiber technology, and shall comply with CDPHE design requirements.
+   1. MBR shall system shall be hollow fiber technology, and shall comply with State Department of Public Health and Environment design requirements.
    1. The MBR manufacturer shall certify that equipment can meet performance requirements of effluent permit with course screening and drum screening.
 If other grit removal or clarification technology is required, the Contractor shall provide that equipment to guarantee performance from the MBR manufacturer.
 5. UV DISINFECTION SYSTEM
    1. UV Disinfection system shall be designed to the maximum month flow of 40,000 gpd.